augurlabs/augur_view/README.md

 Export schema as csv.

-Use csv in Sentimental Analysis using BERT.ipynb to perform sentimental analysis
+Use messages.xlsx in Augur_CommitSentimentAnalysis_using_BERT.ipynb to perform sentimental analysis